Empirical Bayes in Bayesian learning: understanding a common practice: EBIB approximations to Bayesian inference

+While our theoretical merging results apply to the joint posterior densities, Figure \ref{fig:regmix} shows the {\em marginal} posterior densities of the location parameters of the four-component mixture model (2) (in ascending order of magnitude), for $n=2100$ and three different choices of prior hyperparameters: the EB marginal posterior densities with the proxy-MMLE, the oracle-Bayes, and the Bayes marginal posterior densities with fixed hyperparameter $\lambda=(5,1,1)$.
+In all cases, except for $\mu_2$, the EB and the oracle-Bayes posterior densities are significantly closer to each other than to the Bayes posterior density with the given choice of $\lambda$.
+This suggests faster merging of the {\em marginal} EB and oracle posteriors. \end{ex}

-\begin{ex}[{\em Bayesian LASSO}] Consider a linear regression model with no intercept $Y= X\beta + \varepsilon$, where $\varepsilon_i \iidsim \mathcal{N}(0,\sigma^2)$ and $X$ is a deterministic design matrix satisfying $X^tX/n \to V$, with $V$ positive definite.
+\begin{ex}[{\em Bayesian LASSO}] Consider a linear regression model with no intercept $Y= X\beta + \varepsilon$, where $\varepsilon_i \mid \sigma^2 \iidsim \mathcal{N}(0,\sigma^2)$ and the design matrix $X$ satisfies $X^TX/n \to V$, with $V$ positive definite.
 Interest is in sparse models where some, but not all, true coefficients $\beta_{0,j}$ can be zero.
-A similar regression setting was considered in Example \ref{ex:mixedreg}, with independent $N(0, \tau_j^2)$ prior distributions on the coefficients $\beta_j$ and an EB choice of the hyperparameters $\tau_j^2$.
-A more genuine, \lq \lq fully Bayesian'', approach is to assign them a hyper-prior, and indeed a broad class of shrinkage priors have a hierarchical construction
+A similar regression setting was considered in Example \ref{ex:mixedreg}, with independent $N(0, \tau_j^2)$ priors on the coefficients $\beta_j$ and an EB choice of the $\tau_j^2$; while a widely used Bayesian approach is based on continuous shrinkage priors with hierarchical construction

 where the function $v(\lambda,\sigma^2)$ controls global shrinkage and $\sigma^2\sim \pi$.
 As a prototype, we here consider the Laplace prior on $\beta$ proposed by \cite{parkCasella2008} for Bayesian LASSO